 How we do it

 Our core program leads students from knowledge to exploration to action.
-Whether they’re studying forest ecosystems, salmon stream health, or the balance between conservation and human use, they begin their studies with an interactive lesson in the classroom.
+Whether they’re studying forest ecosystems or salmon stream health, they begin their studies with an interactive lesson in the classroom.
 Then they hone their skills in the field, working with their classmates to study and explore an ecosystem and following their curiosity.
 Finally, students take action by participating in a stewardship event to care for and protect the ecosystem they just got to know so well.

-In partnership with King County Wastewater Treatment Division, we also host 12 Clean Water Ambassador interns, high school aged youth who spend their summer learning about water use, environmental issues, and ecology in King County.
+In partnership with King County Wastewater Treatment Division, we also host 12 Clean Water Ambassador interns, high school aged youth who spend their summer learning about water use, environmental issues, and watershed ecology.
 They prepare projects to bring back to their communities as Ambassadors in the school year.

 “I’ve never been so excited to learn about animals in my life!”

 By the numbers